 Ted Joans.
 Black Flower

-MCBA is pleased to present the first solo show devoted to the American artist Ted Joans (1928-2003), the creator of a teeming unclassifiable body of work that blends influences as diverse as Surrealism, jazz, Black Power, and Pan-Africanism.
+MCBA is pleased to present the first solo exhibition dedicated to the American artist Ted Joans (1928–2003), whose prolific body of work defies categorization and brings together influences ranging from Surrealism and jazz to Black Power and Pan-Africanism.

-Born in 1928, Ted Joans grew up between Louisville (Kentucky) and Fort Wayne (Indiana) in segregated America in a family of performing artists who worked on steamboats.
-He discovered Surrealism in the magazines his aunt was allowed to bring home from the white families where she worked as a domestic servant.
+Born in 1928, Ted Joans grew up between Louisville, Kentucky, and Fort Wayne, Indiana, areas shaped by racial segregation in the United States.
+He was raised in a family of performing artists who worked on steamboats and first encountered Surrealism through magazines his aunt brought home from the white households where she was employed as a domestic worker.

-In the face of persistent racism in the United States, Joans decided to move to Paris in the early 1960s and adopted a nomadic way of life, dividing his time between Europe and Africa, where he lived for part of the year – initially in Tangier, Morocco, then later in Timbuktu, Mali.
-In Paris he joined an African-American expat community and broadened his ties to other art circles, notably in Amsterdam and Copenhagen – where he organised politically committed happenings – and in West Germany, where he was warmly welcomed into militant milieus of the counterculture.
-It was during a residency in West Berlin in 1983-84 that he began a series of silent short 8 mm films, the Silent Poems.
-Meant to be screened with a jazz accompaniment, these pieces create unexpected and often stunning juxtapositions.
+Confronted with ongoing racism in the United States, Joans relocated to Paris in the early 1960s and embraced a nomadic lifestyle, dividing his time between Europe and Africa.
+He lived for extended periods in Tangier, Morocco, and later in Timbuktu, Mali.
+In Paris, he became part of an African-American expatriate community and expanded his connections across European art scenes, particularly in Amsterdam and Copenhagen—where he organized politically engaged happenings—and in West Germany, where he was welcomed by countercultural and activist circles.
+During a residency in West Berlin in 1983–84, he began producing a series of silent 8 mm films known as the Silent Poems, conceived to be screened with a jazz accompaniment and notable for their striking and unexpected visual juxtapositions.

 Ted Joans, «#1 The very first of “some of our Forefathers were old masters”», 1990.
 Collage on postcard, 10,5 x 15 cm.
 MCBA, acquisition 2023. © Estate of Ted Joans, courtesy Laura Corsiglia and Zürcher Gallery New York/Paris.
 Photo: MCBA